-From Kayla on May 28th, 2010 in Bathroom Remodel
+From Engineering on May 28, 2010 in Bathroom Remodel

 The one element of the room that garners much of the attention, however, is the striking vanity make from translucent black Pakistani onyx.
 Several designs and lighting experts later, it was decided that a thousands of xenon bulbs would be used to light it from the inside out.